-Congenital diaphragmatic hernia (CDH) is a life-threatening fetal abnormality limits lung growth.
+Congenital diaphragmatic hernia (CDH) is a life-threatening fetal abnormality that limits lung growth.
 Expert surgical repair and long-term care is offered at CHOP.

 Conjoined twins occur once in every 50,000 to 60,000 births.
 Doctors at The Children's Hospital of Philadelphia have separated more than 20 sets of conjoined twins and have managed the care of many others.

 Learn about Crohn's Disease in children, including medical and surgical treatment options offered at The Children's Hospital of Philadelphia.